rikunert/rikunert.github.io/cv.md

 ### team work

 I function in a great variety of social settings, and in many roles.
 During my PhD I headed and was fully responsible for every international collaboration associated with my projects.
 Moreover, I joined the editorial board of the Donders Institute blog, overseeing its long term strategy and social media activities.
-I enjoy meeting new people, as I did at academic conferences, and forming a network which benefits everyone involved, see my guide for [guide to excel at conferences](https://brainsidea.wordpress.com/2016/08/04/how-to-excel-at-academic-conferences-in-5-steps/).
+I enjoy meeting new people, as I did at academic conferences, and forming a network which benefits everyone involved, see my [guide to excel at conferences](https://brainsidea.wordpress.com/2016/08/04/how-to-excel-at-academic-conferences-in-5-steps/).

 ### targeted communication

 I have excellent language skills in German, English, and Dutch.
-I used to write for widely read and recommended science blogs in Dutch ([Donders Wonders](http://blog.donders.ru.nl/?page_id=779)) and English (([Brain's Idea](http://brainsidea.wordpress.com/))).
+I used to write for widely read and recommended science blogs in Dutch ([Donders Wonders](http://blog.donders.ru.nl/?page_id=779)) and English ([Brain's Idea](http://brainsidea.wordpress.com/)).
 I now author a data science blog at [rikunert.com](http://rikunert.com).
 Furthermore, I have authored seven scientific articles and translated each into a lay summary, see details [here](http://rikunert.com/publications/).

 ## Employment

+`01/2013-08/2016`
+__Max Planck Institute for Psycholinguistics__ PhD candidate

 `10/2015-04/2016`
 __Dutch Science Funding Council (NWO)__ Junior Policy Officer

-`01/2013-08/2016`
-__Max Planck Institute for Psycholinguistics__ PhD candidate

 `01/2012-04/2012`
 __University of Amsterdam__ Research assistant